Reactions module lets you improve conversion rates by personalizing your website to every visitor.

 - change a class of an HTML element

-Tips when setting up triggering JS functions
+Tips for triggering JS functions

-If the function you want to trigger, is inside some object, you can enter it with a path like this window > document > my_object > my_function
+This is useful if the function or variable you want to trigger, is inside another object.
+In that case you can enter it with a path like this window > document > my_object > my_function or or fpdata > page_type.